qrvey/partner-portal/docs/ui-docs/builders/user-management.md

 ![9_user-management](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/builders/3.4.5.3_user-management/9_user-management.png#thumbnail)

-Any changes you make to users and/or permissions are updated in realtime as you make them.
+Any changes you make to users and/or permissions are updated in real time as you make them.